Infraste03/KGE_RS/B2B_alternate_learning/README.md

 The two objectives therefore continuously influence the same entity/item representation.

-This interaction between structural KG information and sequential recommendation is the central idea of the B2B alternate-learning architecture.
+This interaction between structural KG information and sequential recommendation through a shared representation is the central idea of KGSEQ.